glennib/analyze-this/README.md

 1. Extracts git diff between two refs
 2. Loads detailed analysis prompts for each dimension
-3. Sends diff + prompt to Claude API for analysis
+3. Sends diff + prompt to Google Gemini API for analysis
 4. Aggregates scores into JSON output
 5. Output can be used for spider graph visualization